 Getting to Know Frank Millward

-Head of the University of Newcastle’s School of Creative Arts, Professor Frank Millward, is presenting Transformations: the Creative Arts and Technology as part of the New Professors Talk public lecture series on 28 May 2014.
+Head of the University of Newcastle’s School of Creative Arts, Professor Frank Millward, presented Transformations: the Creative Arts and Technology as part of the New Professors Talk public lecture series on 28 May 2014.

 Professor Millward answers our questions this week, including how he became involved in creative and performing arts and where he sees the future for artists.